End of year review of accounts

 - Money is unaccounted for.

-- Bills have not been paid on time, like rent for the meeting place.
+- Bills haven’t been paid on time, like rent for the meeting place.

 If you're not able to contact the local commissioner, you should contact the country/region office or Girlguiding HQ.

 Once you've reviewed the accounts, you might need to create a report for the charity’s trustees.
-The requirements of this will depend on the income of the unit/level, the country they are operating in, and whether they are registered as a charity.
+The requirements of this will depend on the income of the unit/level, the country they’re operating in, and whether they’re registered as a charity.
 See the country-specific information to check whether a formal report is required.

-Where a report is not required by the Charity Regulator, this checklist and confirmation form must be completed to confirm that the independent review has been carried out in line with Girlguiding’s requirements.
+Where a report isn’t required by the relevant charity regulator, this checklist and confirmation form (PDF) must be completed.
+It will confirm that the independent review has been carried out in line with Girlguiding’s requirements.

 Your name and contact details are included on this form so that a commissioner can get in touch if they need to verify information or discuss any issues you may have raised with the accounts.